MarcoEidinger/SwagGen/Templates/README.md

 - uses SAPFoundation and its `SAPURLSession` class
 - does not create a Swift Package
 - applies access level `internal` (but can be changed back with option `apiAccessLevel`)
+- uses `Combine` and offers a publisher based API (in addition to a traditional callback-based API)

 ### How-to use